I grew up beside a lake in a rural part of New Jersey, spending my days

 materials on changeable surfaces, always venturing into unknown

 territory.
-I work through several paintings at once, improvising with
+I work on several paintings at once, improvising with

 drawing, dripping, brushing paint until I get to a place with each piece